 - How long does it take?

 We do our best to deliver your written second opinion as quickly as possible.
-The time frame depends on how quickly Grand Rounds is able to obtain all medical records relevant to your case.
+The time frame depends on how quickly Included Health is able to obtain all medical records relevant to your case.
 After these are collected, most patients receive their written second opinions within five to seven business days, depending on the complexity of the case and availability of the specialist best suited to review it.

 - How much does it cost?